ganesanbbc/WorkOutAPI/README.md

 7. Techincal Goals - 10m - Non Functional Requirement
 8. Risk - 5m

 ### Introduction - 15m
   - This process helps us to identify the domain model, business context, non functional requirement and risk.
 ### Problem - 15m
+  - List all the problem statements
+  - Rating & Ranking top three problems from the list
 ### Current Solution - 15m
+  - List all current solution for the each problem
 ### Tweet - 5m
+  - Make a single statement Developing so on solution so that getting benifit with ... and ... and ...
 ### User - 15m
+  - Identify the users - 4 Section
+    1. statement if user has the solution
+    2. why he/she need the solution
+    3. current problems
+    4. What kind of user
 ### Business Goals - 10m - Business needs
+  - Business goals
 ### Techincal Goals - 10m - Non Functional Requirement
+  - Non- functioal factors
 ### Risk - 5m
+  - Risks to fail the project